facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

   }
 ```

-This counter allows the Custom Transporter to wait for all handlers before closing Rabbit Channel and Connection.
+This counter allows the Custom Transporter to wait for all handlers before closing the RabbitMQ Channel and Connection.

 When the server is closing (when the `close` method is invoked):